Genomic resources and repositories

 Repository configuration

-A repository configuration is a YAML mapping with a required id and type, plus additional fields depending on the repository type.
+A repository configuration is a YAML mapping that describes a single repository.
+Every repository has a required id and type, plus additional fields depending on the repository type.
+A repository can be a concrete repository, such as a local directory or remote URL, or a group that combines several child repositories.

 Common fields